Brick: China

 The earliest fired bricks appeared in Neolithic China around 4400 BC at Chengtoushan, a walled settlement of the Daxi culture.
 These bricks were made of red clay, fired on all sides to above 600 °C, and used as flooring for houses.
 By the Qujialing period (3300 BC), fired bricks were being used to pave roads and as building foundations at Chengtoushan.

 According to Lukas Nickel, the use of ceramic pieces for protecting and decorating floors and walls dates back at various cultural sites to 3000-2000 BC and perhaps even before, but these elements should be rather qualified as tiles.
-For the longest time builders relied on wood, mud and rammed earth, while fired brick and mud-brick played no structural role in architecture.
+For the longest time builders relied on wood, mud and rammed earth, while fired brick and mudbrick played no structural role in architecture.
 Proper brick construction, for erecting walls and vaults, finally emerges in the third century BC, when baked bricks of regular shape began to be employed for vaulting underground tombs.
 Hollow brick tomb chambers rose in popularity as builders were forced to adapt due to a lack of readily available wood or stone.
 The oldest extant brick building above ground is possibly Songyue Pagoda, dated to 523 AD.

-By the end of the third century BCE in China, both hollow and small bricks were available for use in building walls and ceilings.
-Small fired bricks were first mass-produced during the construction of the tomb of China's first Emperor, Qin Shi Huangdi.
-The floors of the three pits of the terracotta army were paved with an estimated 230,000 small bricks, with the majority measuring 28x14x7 cm, following a 4:2:1 ratio.
+By the end of the third century BC in China, both hollow and small bricks were available for use in building walls and ceilings.
+Fired bricks were first mass-produced during the construction of the tomb of China's first Emperor, Qin Shi Huangdi.
+The floors of the three pits of the Terracotta Army were paved with an estimated 230,000 bricks, with the majority measuring 28x14x7 cm, following a 4:2:1 ratio.
+The use of fired bricks in Chinese city walls first appeared in the Eastern Han dynasty (25 AD-220 AD).
 Up until the Middle Ages, buildings in Central Asia were typically built with unbaked bricks.
 It was only starting in the ninth century CE when buildings were entirely constructed using fired bricks.